 (And Some Bad Ones That You Must Avoid!)

 R.K.
-Narayan is a prolific writer who writes in English.
-His books established the fictional town of Malgudi, where Swami and his friends reside, and often discuss grave situations with a touch of dry humour.
+Narayan is a prolific Indian English writer who writes in English.
+His books established the fictional town of Malgudi, where Swami and his friends reside, and often discuss grave situations with a touch of dry humor.
 The language is very simple as well, making him apt for beginners.

 We recommend: The Blue Umbrella, Dust on the Mountain, Angry River, The Room on the Roof, The Night Train at Deoli, and Susanna’s Seven Husbands.
 Also The Best of Ruskin Bond that is a collection of his stories.